rust-lang/reference/src/types.md

 ## Never type

 The never type `!` is a type with no values, representing the result of computations that never complete.
-Although it has size `0` the empty bit pattern is not a valid representation.
 Expressions of type `!` can be coerced into any other type.

 ## Tuple types